 2. How do they work?

 Like you, contractor accountants all have their own personal preferences and ways of working.
-So, in order to have a fruitful and satisfying relationship (and save yourself some aggravation), you should make sure these match your own.
+So, to have a fruitful and satisfying relationship (and save yourself some aggravation), you should make sure these match your own.

 There’s also a practical reason to make sure you’re on the same page about how you’ll work together: it may increase your costs.